Mental Health

 By the end of the course you will be able to:

-1. Describe the risks the global environmental crisis presents to mental health and healthcare systems.
+1. Describe the risks the global environmental crisis presents to mental health and mental healthcare systems.

 2. Describe the contribution of the health sector to the global environmental crisis.

-4. Identify carbon hotspots and understand the basic principles of carbon footprinting.
+3. Identify carbon hotspots and understand the basic principles of carbon footprinting and sustainability in quality improvement.

 Course Structure